RuotengMa/CombineTap/README.md

 without the need of reintroducing the association.
-With CombineTap, a LaTex user using TeXstudio can combine the marker patterns for Ctrl, Shift and Up buttons into a single button that performs the keystroke combination of "Ctrl + Shift + Up".
+With CombineTap, a LaTex user using TeXstudio can combine the marker patterns for Ctrl, Shift and Up buttons into a single button that performs the keystroke combination of ’Ctrl + Shift + Up’.
 When the user taps this custom button during editing, TeXstudio receives the keystroke combination and goes to the next LaTex error automatically.